makeespresso/makeespresso_fullstack/README.md

 * Users can register an account, log in and log out
 * Users can find specialty coffee by Type of grain and origin
-* Users can see which type of coffee shops have
+* Users can see which kind of coffee the shops have
 * Also, can see information of shops such as: location, operation hours, address and website
 * Registered users can post, update and delete comments under coffee types for a review.